-Responses are shared with the health care partner so that they can identify the patient partner that best fits the opportunity’s goals.
-Everyone who submits an RSVP form will hear back from us, regardless of the selection decision.
+The RSVP goes to the health care partner so that they can identify the patient partner that best fits the opportunity’s goals.

-If you’re selected for an opportunity, you’ll work directly with its health care partner.
-You’ll also have opportunities to ask them questions and seek clarification.
+Health care partners will review your RSVP.
+If you’re selected for an opportunity, they will contact you to provide you with additional details.
+You can also ask them questions and seek clarification.
 This chart highlights what you can expect from the patient partner role.
-Health care partners who lead opportunities supported through PVN are made aware of their Health Care Partner Commitments.

 Sign Up to Receive the Patient Voice Mail Newsletter